Here is a classic bechamel sauce with two of our favorite cheeses, Gruyere and Parmesan.

-Of course, you can substitute your favorite melting cheese…from Swiss to Cheddar to Blue or Gorgonzola.
+Of course, you can substitute your favorite melting cheese…from Swiss to Cheddar to Bleu or Gorgonzola.
 This is the perfect sauce for dipping a wonderfully grilled sandwich…Classic Monte Cristo comes to mind.
-I’ve been making this for the Loon and me for many, many years, and it never fails.
+We’ve been making this luxurious sauce for many, many years, and it never fails.
 Give it a try, it’s not hard…and you’ll be making a French classic.
 Que oui!!

 Although the mornay sauce is not part of the French Mothers Sauces, we love it so much and use it all the time.